 While in London, students are exposed to more than 40 programs to study, such as business management, creative and professional writing, drama and theatre, education and social science, English, film and screen media, health and exercise science, history, law, philosophy, politics and international relations, psychology, and religious studies, etc. The program offers a long list of courses with a wide variety that have been pre-approved to meet Sophia Program requirements.
 St. Mary’s University also offers opportunities for an internship within your field of study.
 Students can study in London for either the fall or spring semester.
 Students must have completed at least one academic year and an overall GPA of 2.7.

 Courses selected from the MU’s curriculum include anthropology, classical civilization, economics, history, literature, philosophy, sociology, and theology.
-A course in Irish culture, including lectures and tours, is also required of all students in the program.
+A one-credit course in Irish culture, including lectures and tours, is also required of all students in the program.
 Mainly, the course selection fulﬁlls Saint Mary’s Sophia Program requirements, but some advanced courses are available to students with strong backgrounds in a particular discipline.
 The Ireland program is open to all majors.
 Students must have a minimum 2.8 GPA at the time of application.

 Saint Mary’s is one of a few Catholic colleges and universities in the United States that has been invited to participate in the Overseas Student Programme at Blackfriars Hall of Oxford University.
 The program provides highly motivated and advanced students (GPA of at least 3.8 and turning 21 by their return) with a special opportunity to spend a year studying at one of the world’s most storied universities, as well as at one of the most famous centers for the study of the Catholic intellectual tradition.